 1 – Sign Up Email

-A prospective client has signed up for your newsletter through your website, social media, a marketing event, referral, etc. They automatically get an email introducing them to your website and services.
+A prospective client has signed up for your newsletter through your website, social media, a marketing event, referral, etc. They automatically get an email introducing them to your website and services, a welcome email.

 This may look like an overview of your company or it may even include links to your content, like home listings in their local area.